 premature death.

 STAY ACTIVE AFTER YOU EAT.
-Resting muscles are inactive
+Resting muscles are

 and draw no sugar from your bloodstream.
 On the other hand,